 - Tactics for Awesome Backlinks

 But first …

 Backlink building means that you are getting a link from someone else’s site that points back to your own.
-This is an important part of SEO in 2017 because Google’s algorithms love backlinks.
 And the more credible and authoritative the sites that are linking to you are, the higher you will climb up the rankings.

-However, backlink building is hard and it takes time, patience, and effort.
+However, backlink building takes time, patience, and effort.
 When you go down the route of using blogger outreach to create a quality backlink campaign, you need to be prepared to do what it takes to build relationships with other bloggers.
-And building relationships take time.
+And building relationships doesn’t happen overnight.

 What Is Blogger Outreach?